Xudong-Huang/rcu_list/README.md

 - `remove`: Remove the current element from the list.
 - `insert_after`: Insert an element after the entry.
 - `deref`: Read the value of the current element.
+- `next`: Get the next entry in the list.

 ### Note